Healing Your Cat: Practical Energy Practices You Can Start Today

 This is the simplest practice in this entire article and possibly the most profound.
 It requires nothing from you except to show up, fully, without an agenda.

 Cats know the difference between a human who is physically present and mentally elsewhere, and a human who is genuinely, wholly there.
 They feel it immediately.
-And when they feel that quality of presence, something in them relaxes at a level that no technique can quite replicate.
+And when they feel that quality of presence, something in them relaxes at a level that no technique can replicate.

 This is not doing nothing.
 This is one of the most ancient and powerful forms of healing there is.
 In the Reiki tradition it is called holding space.
 In mindfulness traditions it is called loving awareness.
 My cat Amadeus taught me this in the most direct way possible.
 When I came to him full of worry and the need to fix things, he would get up and walk away.
 When I came to him empty of agenda, simply present and open, he would settle beside me and we would sit together in a stillness that felt like medicine for both of us.

 When you have done the breathing, the scanning, the tapping, the sweeping, the massage, come back here.
 Sit down.
 Do nothing.
 Let your cat feel you.
+That is enough.
+That is everything.

-It Is Okay to Ask for Help to Heal Your Cat
+It Is Okay to Ask for Help

 If you are finding it hard to breathe through this, if the practices feel out of reach because your heart is too full, reach out to a professional.
 Let someone hold the space while you simply love your cat.
 That is more than enough.